A boutique fitness studio in your own home, the Lululemon MIRROR is a worthy workout investment that offers customization, convenience and community

 No laptop access

-The app, available for iOS and Android, supplies thousands of classes to choose from ranging in duration from five minutes to 60 minutes, and in 50-plus genres from cardio to online Pilates classes.
+The corresponding app is available for both iOS and Android, and supplies thousands of classes to choose from ranging in duration from five minutes to 60 minutes, and in 50-plus genres, from cardio to online Pilates classes.
 It's accessible on a mobile phone, tablet, or smart TV too, depending on what you have to hand.

 Class offerings on the Lululemon MIRROR

-If you're into virtual live classes, the Lululemon MIRROR is only going to get better with time.
+If you're into virtual live classes, the Lululemon MIRROR is only going to get better with time for you.
 Its daily selection of live classes is archived each day, meaning that the library is constantly growing, so you'll never run out of workouts.

-And the instructors are real people, not robots, who offer comments on your form and technique throughout the classes.
-They also say hi to you, which is a bonus if you've been working out at home alone for the past year.
+The instructors are also real people, not robots, who offer comments on your form and technique throughout the classes (if you want!)
+They also say hi to you, which is quite nice if you work out alone, and tend to WFH a lot too!
 The live class schedule is updated daily, so you can pick a time to join throughout the entire day.
-The personal training classes take it a step further, offering one-on-one instruction and guidance, though you will have to pay extra for these.
+The personal training classes take it a step further too, offering one-on-one instruction and guidance, though you will have to pay extra for these.